-An Elliptical Galaxy is a galaxy with an ellipsoidal shape.
-It is one of three Galaxy classes described by Edwin Hubble, along with spiral galaxies and Lenticular Galaxies.
+An elliptical galaxy is a galaxy with an ellipsoidal shape.
+It is one of three galaxy classes described by Edwin Hubble, along with spiral galaxies and lenticular galaxies.
 The largest galaxies are elliptical.
-The Galaxy Classification designations for elliptical galaxies are E0 through E7.
+The galaxy classification designations for elliptical galaxies are E0 through E7.
 The "E numbers" are based on the galaxy's observed ellipticity, i.e., one minus the ratio of the smaller observed dimension to the larger observed dimension.
 The E number is an integer rounding of ten times this ellipticity.

-A very large elliptical galaxy often resides in the center of a Galaxy Cluster (CL).
-They are termed cD Galaxies, cited as meaning "central dominant", but it is also the Yerkes Galaxy Classification term (a subtype meaning a large D-Type Galaxy) for large, nebulous galaxy, meaning Lenticular (rotating, but more nebulous than spiral).
+A very large elliptical galaxy often resides in the center of a galaxy cluster.
+They are termed cD galaxies, cited as meaning "central dominant", but it is also the Yerkes galaxy classification term (a subtype meaning a large D-type galaxy) for large, nebulous galaxy, meaning lenticular (rotating, but more nebulous than spiral).